thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/project-tasks-list.md

 In the styling you can determine the status of the task .

 ## Component outcomes and interactions
+The expected outcome of the component is to recreate the previous - `project-tasks-list.coffee` file in an updated angular 17 fashion.

+While keeping the same functionality and styling as the previous design

+Interaction occurs with the user through selecting a task bringing up a tooltip of the task name.

 ## Component migration plan